 - state policy for the national production of critical technologies, including electromobility, photovoltaic cells, storage media, smart grids, robots and artificial intelligence.

 The head of SENER has highlighted that the country already currently has the infrastructure to produce 30 per cent of its electricity from clean sources.
-She also pointed out that for this reason the President ordered the repowering of hydroelectric plants, the optimisation of Laguna Verde nuclear plant and the promotion of renewable energies in general, to achieve the remaining five per cent necessary to comply with international commitments.
+She also pointed out that for this reason the President ordered the repowering of hydroelectric plants, the optimisation of Laguna Verde nuclear plant and the promotion of renewable energies in general.
 In this context, the government announced an agreement with the Canadian company Hydro-Québec to modernise 60 Mexican hydroelectric plants, increase energy production and reduce the cost of household electricity.

 The Mexican government has also announced an energy infrastructure plan that would include several projects for the oil and gas, and electricity sectors, in which the participation of parties from the private sector will be allowed.
 However, specific information on these projects has not been released yet.